joaobxavier/learn_metabolic_rewiring_matlab/README.md

 This is a script, not a function.
 Therefore, it doesn't have input arguments.
 Loads the peak areas table, scales each sample using a mixed effects model, does a PCA to compare the data before and after scaling, then uses another mixed effects model to calculate the log-2 fold change of each peak detected.
 Saves the result as a table in a new directory 'folds'.

+### unsupervisedAnalysis.m

+This script performs unsupervised analysis on the metabolite data, exploring the structure within the explanatory variable X and examining correlations within the response variable Y. It generates two figures:

+1. Correlation between brain-homing and lung-homing fold changes.
+2. PCoA plots for GC/MS peaks, log2(FC) in brain-homing, and log2(FC) in lung-homing.

 ### identifyCompounds
 Identify Compounds with GC/MS Data and FiehnLib.
 Matches GC/MS spectra from the `extractedPeaks` folder against the FiehnLib mass spectral library.
 It assesses best matches based on cosine similarity and the retention time window.